If you ask someone who’s been in the project management world for a while how they became a project manager, you’ll likely hear this answer:

 - A Book Apart also produces handy, digestible books on design and development topics.

 - Codecademy offers free courses on web development.
 Take a look at the catalog here.

-Methodologies used in digital project management—always a hot topic!
+Methodologies used in project management—always a hot topic!
 Applying these processes is a practical skill you can learn and develop.
-There’s lots of different methodologies, but two of the most popular tend to be Waterfall and Scrum.
+There’s lots of different methodologies, but two of the most popular tend to be waterfall and Scrum.

-This list isn’t finite; there are lots of practical skills out there that you can learn!
-Going in as an entry level DPM, you won’t be expected to have all these skills upfront.
+This list of skills isn’t finite; there are lots of practical skills out there that you can learn!
+Going in as an entry level project manager, you won’t be expected to have all these skills upfront.
 Even so, a keen interest and some basic knowledge and demonstration of extra reading can only help!